nesyrkov/Yandex_Practicum/README.md

 # Yandex_Practicum

 Hi, I am a current Yandex practicum student on the way to junior data analyst.
-I want to show my projects, which I made durring study.
+I want to show my projects, which I made during study.